AnzeSinigoj/Authentication--Table-Generator/README.md

-# Legitimation-Table-Generator
+# Authentication -Table-Generator
-A simple program to generate multiple series of legitimation tables.
+A simple program to generate multiple series of authentication tables.